jtoxopeus/jumping-worm-cold-tolerance/README.md

 ## CTmin.csv

-We exposed each worm to a gradual temperature decrease and recorded the CTmin (Critical Thermal Minimum): the tempreature at which voluntary movement ceased.
+We exposed each worm to a gradual temperature decrease and recorded the CTmin (Critical Thermal Minimum): the temperature at which voluntary movement ceased.

 VARIABLE:                  DESCRIPTION <br>
 #Date Collected:           Date of field collection in dd-mmm-yy format<br>